Overview

 CYBERSECURITY RISK

-cyber incidents can result from deliberate attacks or unintentional events.
-Cyberattacks include but are not limited
+incidents can result from deliberate attacks or unintentional events.
+Cyberattacks include but are not limited to infection by

 EQUITY RISK

-extended periods.
+periods.
 Equity securities have greater price volatility than fixed-income securities.
-The market price of
+The market price of equity securities may

 FIXED INCOME & DEBT RISK

-likely to decrease.
+decrease.
 Conversely, when interest rates fall, the values of debt securities are likely to increase.
-The values
+The values of debt

 INTEREST RATE RISK

-may decrease.
+decrease.
 This effect is typically more pronounced for intermediate and longer-term obligations.
-This effect is
+This effect is also typically

-also typically more pronounced for mortgages and other asset-backed securities since the value may fluctuate more
+more pronounced for mortgages and other asset-backed securities since the value may fluctuate more significantly in

-significantly in response to interest rate changes.
-When interest rates decrease, the account’s current income may
+response to interest rate changes.
+When interest rates decrease, the account’s current income may decline.

 ISSUER RISK

-Poor management decisions, competitive pressures, technological breakthroughs, reliance on suppliers, labor
+management decisions, competitive pressures, technological breakthroughs, reliance on suppliers, labor problems or

 LEGACY HOLDING RISK